devsio/devsio.github.io/articles/spring-autoscan.md

 {% endhighlight %}

 Moreover we can also autowire dependencies between our instances.
-Actually whole point of using spring is about the dependency injection.
+Actually the whole point of using Spring is about the dependency injection.
-Following is another class that demonstrates how to inject our ComponentX into another instance:
+Following there is another class that demonstrates how to inject our ComponentX into another instance:

 {% highlight java %}
 package io.devs.spring.spring_autoscan.services;